TheoIX/OathBreaker/README.md

   * If a swap is **pending**, it keeps trying until the weapon is verified equipped.
   * Otherwise, it scans for a **new Holy Strength** proc; if detected, it marks the next weapon in your queue as **pending** (skips if that weapon is already equipped).

 > Tip: Bind `/oathbreaker` to a comfy key.
 The addon is designed to work exactly on your keypresses, not on timers.
+If you make macros for your spellcast put /oathbreaker at the top of your macro.

 ---